brodriguez8774/cis237assignment2/README.md

 Program which creates and solves a maze using recursion and an attempt at "self-updating entity" logic.

 User is given a menu.
-They can create new mazes (currently only derived from a premade one), solve the mazes, or adjust settings of the maze's display.
+They can create new mazes (currently only derived from a premade one), display and solve the mazes, or adjust settings of the maze's display.

 Each tile in the maze has its own properties, as opposed to just being a static char.